ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 15, 1500:**

+Remember, on Quizzes your OMSI window must fill your laptop screen at all times.
+If you think you will need a copy of this blog, or your Homework submission etc., you may bring paper hard copies to the Quiz (and for that matter, paper copies of anything else).

 **April 15, 1035:**

 In Quiz problems designated as "R code answer," you are NOT required to write code that is short, efficient or elegant.
 Just make it work.
 And remember, OMSI allows you to test your code, a vitally important feature.